MissStrong/ICD2O/Notes/Unit 3/Note 11 - Tables.md

 }
 ```

-When we want to apply the same styling to different tags, we can combine them on one line separated by commas.
+When we want to apply the same styling to different tags, we can combine them on one line separated by commas (e.g. `table, th, td`).

 The `border` property is a combination of `border-width`, `border-style` and `border-color`.
 We can put them all on one line instead of separating them.
 The `border-collapse` property merges all the double borders.